ionic-team/capacitor-site/docs-md/basics/utilities.md

 `isPluginAvailable: (name: string) => boolean;`

 Check if a plugin is available on the currently running platform.
-The plugin name the name used in the plugin registry (e.g. `const { Name } = Plugins;`), which means it also works with custom plugins.
+The plugin name is used in the plugin registry (e.g. `const { Name } = Plugins;`), which means it also works with custom plugins.

 ```typescript
 const isAvailable = Capacitor.isPluginAvailable('Camera');